 If you’ve been trying to implement the secret of ‘The Secret’, but have yet to make it work for you, then you need to keep reading.

-And if I am being completely honest with you, I secretly believe (pun intended) people can and do benefit from.
-So, I am not writing off the philosophy of the secret, I just believe there is more to the secret.
+And if since we aim to be completely honest with you, always, we secretly believe (pun intended) people can and do benefit from it.
+So, we are not writing off the philosophy of the secret entirely, we just believe there is more to the secret.
 A secret of the secret if you will.

 So what is the real secret to success?

 Without further delay, the real secret to success is this…. it’s nothing more nor less than acquiring and practicing the self-discipline necessary to help you take full and complete possession of your own mind.